There's a lot of sauce flying around out there.

 Not because they're wrong.
 Most of them aren't.
 But because without context they turn into noise, and noise turns into fear, and fear turns into avoidance.
 And avoidance means you hand the whole thing over to the people who were already paying attention.

-These are stories about organisations that moved too fast, deployed poorly, and didn't think hard enough about the humans on the receiving end.
-They are not stories about AI being inherently dangerous.
-They're stories about AI being used badly.
+These are stories about organisations that moved too fast, deployed poorly, and didn't think hard enough about the humans on the receiving end (read: the absence of a change manager).

 Reading the label means knowing the difference.